nebunebu/DankMaterialShell/PLUGINS/README.md

 - `component`: Relative path to widget QML file

 **Optional Fields:**
-- `description`: Short description of plugin functionality
+- `description`: Short description of plugin functionality (displayed in UI)
-- `version`: Semantic version string
+- `version`: Semantic version string (displayed in UI)
-- `author`: Plugin creator name
+- `author`: Plugin creator name (displayed in UI)
-- `icon`: Material Design icon name
+- `icon`: Material Design icon name (displayed in UI)
-- `settings`: Path to settings component
+- `settings`: Path to settings component (enables settings UI)
-- `dependencies`: External JS libraries
-- `settings_schema`: Configuration schema
-- `permissions`: Required capabilities
+- `permissions`: Required capabilities (enforced by PluginSettings component)

+**Permissions:**

+The plugin system enforces permissions when settings are accessed:
+- `settings_read`: Required to read plugin settings (currently not enforced)
+- `settings_write`: **Required** to use PluginSettings component and save settings

+If your plugin includes a settings component but doesn't declare `settings_write` permission, users will see an error message instead of the settings UI.

 ### Widget Component